kevinmatthes/routines/clean/README.md

 ## Supported Actions

+Just by utilising the GNU Octave core functionalities, these build instructions can

-* clean whole documentation (remove documentation directories and their build artifacts)
+* clean whole documentations by removing the documentation directories and their build artifacts.
-* clean libraries
+* clean libraries.
-* clean manuals (static documents)
+* clean manuals (static documents).
-* clean object files
+* clean object files.
-* clean specific files
+* clean specific files.

 ### Clean Whole Documentation

 This build routine, provided by `clean-documentation.m`, will clean the output directories of automatic documentation systems, such as Doxygen.

+Additional documentation systems and directories can be added upon request.

 <!----------------------------------------------------------------------------->